 - Dynamo Lights Schmidt Edelux front

 A few weeks ago my brother, our friend Chris, and I had an unavoidable eight-hour layover at the Frankfurt airport while traveling to our vacation destination.
-Typically I don’t get excited about such layovers I simply utilize the time to nap before the next leg of the journey but Chris was adamant that we all trug into Frankfurt’s town center for a look and with adamant encouragement from our Lufthansa agent we agreed to accompany her.
-After tucking our luggage into the airport’s luggage-hold center, figuring out which of a dozen trains to catch from the terminal, we were off to town for the day.
+Typically I don’t get excited about such layovers I simply utilize the time to nap before the next leg of the journey but Chris was adamant that we all trug into Frankfurt’s town center for a look and with furthor encouragement from our Lufthansa agent we agreed to accompany her.
+After tucking our bags into the airport’s luggage-hold center and figuring out which of a dozen trains to catch from the terminal we were off to town for the day.

 It’s been over six years since I’ve traveled through Germany and was immediately reminded of the cycling culture that I had enjoyed on those visits.
 Even on a grey drizzly February morning the Frankfurters were out and about on their bicycles!

 Pleasures enjoyed by City Cyclists in Frankfurt, Germany

 - German city dwellers ride slowly in regular street clothes, not a stitch of lycra was seen

 - All of the bicycles featured a cargo carrying area, either a rack or a basket or both

 - Bicyclists have the right-away in traffic, above cars and pedestrians, in fact cyclists are free to ride on streets, bicycle paths, and even on the sidewalk with pedestrians

 - Everyone is totally calm and paying attention to traffic, neither pedestrians nor car drivers exhibit anger or impatience with cyclists.